jaydee2k/Brutal-Doom-v20c-Vanilla-Edition/README.md

 Brutal Doom v20c Vanilla Edition
 ------------------------------

-This is a vanilla Edition of Sargeant Marks Brutal Doom v20b with appropriate fixes from drfrags v20c unofficial patch.
-Why v20b you may ask?
+This is a vanilla edition of Sergeant Mark’s Brutal Doom v20b with appropriate fixes from drfrag’s v20c unofficial patch.
-Well because its all about vanilla feel and gameplay + Brutal Dooms gore and selected effects.
-20b was the last version where the sound effects of the monsters were like in vanilla and the overall feel in classic mode was pretty vanilla too only the stats and some custom stuff was not.
+Why v20b, you may ask?
+Well, because it’s all about the vanilla feel and gameplay plus Brutal Doom’s gore and selected effects. v20b was the last version where the sound effects of the monsters were like in vanilla, and the overall feel in classic mode was pretty vanilla too, only the stats and some custom stuff were not.
 So what have I done?
-I stripped everything out that isn't vanilla.
-This means no captured marines, no new weapons, no altered monsters, no altered damage output of anything, no new nazis, no onliners, no fuck you, no cringe stuff, nothing.
+I stripped everything out that isn’t vanilla.
+This means no captured marines, no new weapons, no altered monsters, no altered damage output of anything, no new Nazis, no onliners, no “fuck you,” no cringe stuff, nothing.
-Just plain vanilla gameplay with fully working Brutal Doom Gore.
-But yeah there are some minor differences for the sake of keeping all gore effects in.
+Just plain vanilla gameplay with fully working Brutal Doom gore.
+But yeah, there are some minor differences for the sake of keeping all gore effects in.

 -Headshots are still possible
--Barrells explode still way too heavy (those gibs are too satisfying)
+-Barrells explode still way too heavy (those gibs are too satisfying) -Super Shotgun does +15 fixed damage, needed for some gore effects to trigger, so I lowered pellets from 20 to 19 -Pistol, Chaingun and Shotgun have a minor vertical spread of 0.6 (0 is vanilla)

 You can say I took one step further than bdlite gameplaywise and one step back in keeping every gore effect in.